tianxianglan01/Databricks-UI/README.md

 #### Data
 - You can see all your tables and databases here.
-- in order to see your saved and exported tables (exported as in a table you want to have persistence with), click on 'Create Table' and then DBFS
+- in order to see your saved and exported tables directory (exported as in a table you want to have persistence with), click on 'Create Table' and then DBFS
+- under tables, you can see your saved tables
 - your imported csv files are in DBFS > FileStore > tables
 - your saved tables can be found in DBFS > hive > warehouse